 (photo of Becky and Brian.
 April 15, 2023 by Tom Keene, San Gabriel Mission Church)

 Your wedding day is one of the most important days of your life, and you want to make sure that every moment is captured perfectly.
 This is why choosing the right wedding photographer is crucial.
 A great wedding photographer will not only capture beautiful memories but will also help make your day stress-free and enjoyable.
 With so many photographers out there, finding the perfect one can seem overwhelming.
 But don't worry, we're here to help you find the right wedding photographer for your special day.

 Start Your Search Early

 The first step in finding the right wedding photographer is to start your search early.
 As soon as you have a date and venue booked, start researching photographers in your area.
 Popular photographers can book up quickly, so it's best to start your search at least 12 months before your wedding day.
 Since Covid, it seems to be a trend that couples are waiting to the last minute to find their photographer and other vendors.
-These can leave you with those that others would not hire since they are still available.
-Using a company with multiple photographers is the best best, especially if they are established.
+This can leave you with those that others would not hire since they are still available.
+Using a company with multiple photographers is the always best, especially if they are established.